The Tweed

 The Municipality of Murwillumbah and Shire of Tweed were amalgamated, and the Tweed Shire was declared on 1 January 1947.

-To learn more history of the Tweed visit the Tweed Regional Museum.
+To learn more local history visit the Tweed Regional Museum.

 Climate and rainfall